microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-getfrontlinecloudpcaccessstate.md

 Get the [frontlineCloudPcAccessState](../resources/cloudpc.md#frontlinecloudpcaccessstate-values) of a frontline Cloud PC.

 This API only supports shared-use licenses.
 For more information, see [cloudPcProvisioningPolicy](../resources/cloudpcprovisioningpolicy.md#cloudpcprovisioningtype-values).
 Shared-use licenses allow three users per license, with one user signed in at a time.
-Callers can get the latest frontline Cloud PC **accessState** and determine whether the frontline Cloud PC is accessible to the user.
+Callers can get the latest frontline Cloud PC **accessState** and determine whether the frontline Cloud PC is accessible to a user.

 If a web client needs to connect to a frontline Cloud PC, the **sharedCloudPcAccessState** validates the bookmark scenario.
 If **sharedCloudPcAccessState** is not active/activating/standbyMode, the web client shows a "bad bookmark".